MorganStenberg/League-hub/README.md

 </details>

-### **Problems and bugs**
+### Problems and bugs

 There have not been any major site breaking bugs or problems during the development of this application.
-But there have been a lot of trial and error, especially when trying to make sure that the views and templates are handling correctly.
+But there has been a lot of trial and error, especially when trying to make sure that the views and templates are handled correctly.
 I have had a lot of use of the detailed error messages, from having debug=True.

-When implementing the 'search bar' for adding users as league members when creating a league, there was quite a lot of issues of getting it working the right way and I tried several different solutions before finally finding Select2, which had what I wanted and was fairly simple to implement.
+When implementing the 'search bar' for adding users as league members when creating a league, there were quite a lot of issues of getting it working the right way and I tried several different solutions before finally finding Select2, which had what I wanted and was fairly simple to implement.

 During the final testing of the site a few bugs/problems were found:

 - I realised I had no validation for the field of 'Name' for the League model, which caused problems if a user selected a name including special characters as " ! % " etc, causing an error.
 This was fixed, after a few attempts, by making use of RegexValidator and stating what characters are allowed in the name, this was then tested properly.

 - I also realised that I was not checking for if a user selects the same user for both the home team and away team when adding a match to the league.
-This was fixed by using a 'cleaning method' and raising a validation error if the user in the fields for home and away team are the same.
+This was fixed by using a 'cleaning method' and raising a validation error if the user in the fields for home and away teams are the same.

-## **Deployment**
+## Deployment

 The project was deployed to Heroku from Github with following steps:

 **Create the Heroku app**
 1. Log in to Heroku
 2. Click on New and select Create new app from the drop-down menu.
-3. Enter a unique and appropiate app name.
+3. Enter a unique and appropriate app name.
-4. Select you region.
+4. Select your region.
 5. Click on "Create App"